siobhain/rpslsgame/README.md

 center game box on screen
 ## Testing
-show that u ahve conducted enough test to believe that game works well go over features and ebsure they all work as intended how does project work on different brpowsers and screen sizes
+show that u ahve conducted enough test to believe that game works well go over features and be sure they all work as intended how does project work on different brpowsers and screen sizes

 ### Validator Testing